-Preservation of Affordable Housing in the City of San Diego METRIC BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
+Preservation of Affordable Housing in the City of San Diego METRIC BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
 HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 If units reach a specific type of household, give that type in this box 0 50 0 No HC #2: Units of Housing Preserved Number of housing units preserved for households at or below 80% AMI that would otherwise not be available (increase).
 If units reach a specific type of household, give that type in this box.
-0 100 0 No HC #3: Decrease in Wait List Time Average applicant time on wait list in months (decrease) 74 60 74 No HC #4: Displacement Prevention Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
+0 100 0 No HC #3: Decrease in Wait List Time Average applicant time on wait list in months (decrease) 74 60 0 No HC #4: Displacement Prevention Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
 If units reach a specific type of household, give that type in this box.
 0 100 0 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 0 100 0 No

-While SDHC has not yet expended funds on this activity, a NOFA targeting the preservation of affordable housing in the City of San Diego was issued during fiscal year 2021, and funds were committed.
-SDHC anticipates reporting on the results of the first NOFA in the fiscal year 2022 report.
+While SDHC has not yet expended funds on this activity, a NOFA targeting the preservation of affordable housing in the City of San Diego was issued at the beginning of FY 2022 and closed at the end of the fiscal year.
+Due to the highly competitive nature of obtaining financing for projects, especially rehabilitation projects, development timelines are impacted.
+SDHC awarded funds through the NOFA and anticipates reporting on the results of the Preservation NOFA in a future report.
+Additionally, SDHC is reviewing the program parameters to reset the program against market needs.